xkeshav29/failure-handling/README.md

 # Desired State

-Error processing message from some Users shoudl not cause downtime for all users.
+Error processing message from some Users should not cause downtime for all users.

 # Proposed Solution